 I'm interested in just about everything under the sun, because it's all connected.
 This means I learn and remember things pretty easily, and synthesize ideas in ways that people seem to find interesting.
 I've actually been told by several friends that listening to me talk about nerd stuff is therapeutic for them; it's not uncommon for me to get a phone call along the lines of, "I'm depressed.
 Tell me something about history?"

 Relatedly, the most fun I've ever had was my experience in radio.
 For three years, back in high school, my best friend and I did a weekly drivetime show on a local FM station.
 It was an absolute blast from beginning to end and we were shockingly successful.
 My prom date was the winner of a call-in contest.
 We sold t-shirts around the school and boosted the station's operating budget by over 10%.
 We were - dare I say it - popular.

 (then it was off to college and everything went to crap)

 Similarly, I should emphasize that if you are very, very smart, and/or knowledgeable about subjects where I'm not, and eager to share, these are good things.
-I understand there are a lot of ridiculous insecure man-children who get threatened by smart women, but this is one fault from which I do not suffer.
+Smart women often tell me that the men they meet seem to be put off by this quality, but this is one fault from which I do not suffer.
 Go ahead and knock my socks off.

-I believe the foundation of a romantic connection is a great friendship.
-That said, I'm long past the point where I bother with "just friends;" I'm lucky enough to enjoy many close, deep friendships in my life already, so if you know if it's not gonna happen between us, let's not waste each other's time.
+I believe the foundation of a romantic connection is a great friendship, but I'm long past the point where I bother with "just friends."
+I'm lucky enough to enjoy many close, deep friendships in my life already, so if you know that it's not gonna happen between us, let's not waste each other's time.